-lestablishing the caliance of culture in the local and Oral presentation 40% establishing the salience of culture in the local and global context.
+establishing the salience of culture in the local and global context.
 There is also some attention paid to diverse cultural groups in the SA and global context.
 The core content focuses on aspects of social responsibility and gives strong attention to issues of anti- discriminatory and anti- oppressive practices.
 Social justice is unpacked and the effect of marginalization on oppressed groups discussed.
 Consciousness raising and social action and dialoguing across differences is used to interweave the introductory and main aspects of the module.
 It forms an appropriate way to conclude the module as it requires students to engage in activities that involve reflection and personal commitment to anti- oppressive practices.
 Environmental Awareness Introduction to concepts of the environment i.e - Project report and for healthcare Practitioners social, professional and natural. presentation: 70% weighting.
 Psychological health issues of the environment.
 Assignment: 30% weighting.
 Public health issues relating to the environment.
 Health care issues in situations of natural or anthropogenic disasters.
 Health care and the social environment.
-B Issues of Gender & Society within Health care Gender and related concepts: gender power Project report and F0% within Health Care relations, gender roles, manifestation of gender bias, presentation: 50% gender as one of the many social determinants of weighting. health.
-Assignment 1: 30% weighting.
-Assignment 2: 20% The effects of gender discrimination on health weighting. matters of the individual. weighting.
-Effective communication with patients in a health care setting, demonstrating an awareness of the practitioner-patient power differential and gender and cultural differences. and cultural differences.
-T The impact of health care delivery systems in relation to gender.
+Issues of Gender & Society Gender and related concepts: gender power Project report and within Health care relations, gender roles, manifestation of gender bias, presentation: 50% gender as one of the many social determinants of weighting. - , Assignment I: 30% health. weighting.
+Assignment 2: 20% The effects of gender discrimination on health weighting. matters of the individual.
+Effective communication with patients in a health care setting, demonstrating an awareness of the practitioner-patient power differential and gender and cultural differences.
+The impact of health care delivery systems in relation to gender.
 The workplace impact of gender-based societal and cultural roles and beliefs on health care practitioners.
 CLINICAL CHEMISTRY I Anticoagulants and preservatives Collection and handling of specimens Spectrophotometry Quality Assurance Reference ranges Automation principles and methods Amino acids, Plasma protein and albumin Theory tests (average of all): 24% Principles of electrophoresis Practical tests 10% Kidney function tests including urinalysis, osmolality, Practical reports 2% urine tests, calculi Assignments/oral presentation: 2% Liver metabolites Tutorials, class/homework 2% Use and maintain lab equipment Examination: 60% Electrochemical techniques Electrolytes.
 Uric acid Acid/base balance Laboratory mathematics/calculations MEDICAL Introduction to medical microbiology Theory tests (average of all): 24% MICROBIOLOGY I Good laboratory practices in the microbiology Practical tests 10%